Wall showing signs of Rising Damp

 Black mould on walls

-Depending on the amount of moisture and humidity within the property, black mould can be an indication that there is a form of dampness in your property.
-Black mould is a common sign of condensation.
-If it is located along the skirting board and does not affect other areas of the property, it could be a sign of rising damp.
+Black mould can be an indication of a few forms of dampness in your property and it is most commonly a sign of condensation.
+However, if it is located along the ground floor skirting board and does not affect any other areas of the property, it could be a sign of rising damp.

 Does rising damp smell?

-Just like any other form of dampness, rising damp can create a musty smell and damp atmosphere in the property.
-Unfortunately, it is not possible to identify a unique smell associated with rising damp to discern it from any other cause.
+Rising damp can create a musty smell and damp atmosphere in the property.
+However, rising damp does not produce a unique smell that would discern it from any other form of damp.

 Rising damp treatment

-The most popular method to treat rising damp is installing a remedial damp proof course (DPC).
-This occurs via damp proof injection, using damp proofing cream.
-Remedial damp-proof courses are injected into specifically drilled holes in the affected wall.
-Once injected the DPC is absorbed by the bricks and creates a water-repellent barrier as it dries.
+The most common method of remedial rising damp treatment is installing a damp proof course (DPC).
+This occurs via damp proof injection.
+Remedial damp proof courses are injected into specifically drilled holes in the affected wall.
+The damp proof injection cream works as the liquid silane and siloxane components spread by diffusion into the masonry and react with the available silica to form a waterproof barrier.

 Our rising damp reviews

 We are very proud of our reputation as the UK market leaders in rising damp treatment.
-To demonstrate the high regard that our clients hold us in, take a look at some of their comments on our rising damp services from the respected review platform Trustpilot.
+To see the high regard that our customers hold us in, check out our profile on respected review platform Trustpilot where we are rated “Excellent” with over 2,000 reviews.

 Contact a rising damp specialist near you

-Get in touch with your local Peter Cox branch or give us a call for some help and advice.
+Give Peter Cox a call today for some help and advice.
 Alternatively, book a survey online using the button below.

 Next Steps